Melissaurious/NanoDesigner/README.md

 ### Checkpoints
 Download the zip file from the following link [here](https://drive.google.com/drive/folders/1SZUP4ovqYtHjxIQSJ4-UoO60wW3YN-lj?usp=share_link) and upzip it inside `./NanoDesigner`.
-The `./NanoDesigner/scripts/CDRH3_model_assessment.sh` will atuoamtically locate the trained checkpoints for each tool and training configuration.
+The `./NanoDesigner/scripts/CDRH3_model_assessment.sh` will autoamtically locate the trained checkpoints for each tool and training configuration.

 ### Results Analysis
 The performance metrics presented in: